 Studying at Brasenose and Oxford is more affordable than you might think.
 Accommodation and food in College is very reasonably priced and little travel is needed within the city.
 Tuition fees are the same as other leading universities, yet students at Oxford enjoy the benefits of the tutorial system and the extensive resources available, as well as a generous financial support package for those that need it.
 Brasenose College aims to ensure that no student is unable to complete his or her studies for financial reasons.
-The College offers a wide range of financial assistance when needed.

 Tuition fees do not need to be paid up front by UK students, as they are all eligible to apply for a tuition fee loan from the UK government to cover the full amount.
-Living expenses vary but can be as little as around £2000 per term for all accommodation, utilities, food and social life.
+Living expenses vary but can be as little as around £,2000 per term for all accommodation, utilities, food and social life.
 The University offers means-tested Oxford Bursaries for UK students, to help with living costs.
-The bursary scheme is one of the most generous in the country; all UK undergraduate students whose household income is less than around $f{42,875}$ will receive a bursary of between $f{2,500}$ and $f{2,5000}$ per year to help them with their living costs at Oxford.
+The bursary scheme is one of the most generous in the country; all UK undergraduate students whose household income is less than around £,50,000 will recieve a bursary of £1000 or more, up to a maximum of £4000 if your family income is below f,25,000.
 These bursaries do not need to be paid back and can be taken in addition to or instead of the normal government loans.
+Other bursaries, such as the generous Crankstart Scholarship scheme, are also available.
 Please see www.ox.ac.uk/funding for up to date information for fees, living costs and bursaries, as well as scholarship programmes.